 Rural Communities Council

-The Rural Communities Council will provide advice and make recommendations to Government regarding rural topics related to the themes of people, communities, the environment and wellness and explore opportunities for development in rural PEI.
+The Rural Communities Council provides advice and makes recommendations to Government regarding rural topics related to the themes of people, communities, the environment and wellness and explore opportunities for development in rural PEI.

 What is the function of the council?

-- Examine, discuss and review Government strategies through a rural lens to identify the potential rural impacts of Government policies and decisions.
+- Examines, discusses and reviews Government strategies through a rural lens to identify the potential rural impacts of Government policies and decisions.

-- Identify opportunities to enhance rural population growth and recommend ways to improve inclusiveness within rural PEI communities.
+- Identifies opportunities to enhance rural population growth and recommends ways to improve inclusiveness within rural PEI communities.

-- Engage with industry, academia, Government and local partners to understand the complex issues related to people, communities, wellness and the environment in PEI.
+- Engages with industry, academia, Government and local partners to understand the complex issues related to people, communities, wellness and the environment in PEI.

 How many people are on the council?

-The Rural Communities Council will be composed of 8-12 members appointed by cabinet via Engage PEI.
-Two co-chairs will be selected before the the first meeting.
+The Rural Communities Council is composed 12 members appointed by cabinet via Engage PEI.

 What are the requirements of council members?